ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 34 No ReVanced logo after patching YouTube

 By default, the patch to change the logo of the YouTube app is not applied.
 Use the `Custom branding` patch to change the logo.

-## 35 YouTube Shorts still not hidden

-Use the `Hide Shorts components` and `Navigation buttons` patches to hide YouTube shorts.
-In the YouTube ReVanced settings, enable:

-- `Shorts > Hide Shorts in feed`
-- `General > Navigation buttons > Hide Shorts button`